A story about a trip to east-Spitsbergen, Svalbard

 After a looong hot shower I am sure that I am the cleanest person in town.

 It felt very luxurious sleeping in a bed again, but is was also hot to sleep here.
-My body has now been used to sub zero temperatures, and it was a bit difficult to regulate back again to normal temperatures.
+My body has now been used to sub zero temperatures both night and days, and it was a bit difficult to regulate back again to normal temperatures again.
 The thermometer show 18 degrees and I have to sleep with wide open windows.
 Early next morning I heard the Arctic Fox barked many times outside, also the high arctic Little Auks (Dovekies) were characteristicly cackling in great numbers up at the hill side.
 Then I knew that the Spring had come and it really was on time to park the snow machines for the season.

 Arriving Longyearbyen again we were met by Spring with snow melting and open fjord ice in Adventfjorden.